TipsForGIS-zz/pandas_geopandas_tips/README.md

-# pandas_commnads
+# pandas_geopandas_tips
-A reference of Pandas commands
+A reference of pandas and geopandas commands